AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

     You can also access the map file from the **Recent files** widget in the [Overview section](./intro-home-page.md#overview).
 The selected map file would open in Map console.
 1. In the **Output presets** tab, select the + icon to create an output preset.
 1. Select **HTML5** from the Type dropdown in the **New output preset** dialog box.
+1. In the **Name** field, provide a name to this preset.
-1. In the **Generate PDF Using** field, select a method to generate HTML5.
+1. In the **Generate HTML Using** field, select a method to generate HTML5.
 The available options are; DITA-OT or FMPS \(if your system administrator has configured it\).
 1. Select the **Add to current folder profile** option to create an output preset for the current folder profile. ![folder profile icon](images/global-preset-icon.svg) icon indicates a folder profile level preset.

    Learn more about [Manage Global and Folder Profile output presets](./web-editor-manage-output-presets.md).